-The panel first considered whether to take no action but concluded that this would be inappropriate in view of the seriousness of the case.
+The panel first considered whether to take no action but concluded that this would be inappropriate in view of the seriousness of the case and the public protection issues identified.
 The panel decided that it would be neither proportionate nor in the public interest to take no further action.